-PanAust fully abided by the Voluntary Principles Initiative (VPI) Governance Rules during 2023.
-This included representation at the Annual Voluntary Principles Plenary meetings in London and participation in several verification presentations by engaged member companies.
+PanAust fully abided by the Voluntary Principles Initiative (VPI) Governance Rules during 2024.
+This included representation at the Annual Voluntary Principles Plenary and associated meetings in Washington, participation in several verification presentations by engaged and member companies and active participation in the activities associated with the establishment of an In Country Working Group for Papua New Guinea.